-3. I got help from the American Red Cross, so I don’t need to apply to FEMA for assistance.
+3. I got help from the Red Cross, so I don’t need to apply to FEMA for assistance.

 Not true.
-Registration with the American Red Cross or other agencies is not the same as applying with FEMA.
+Registration with the Red Cross or other agencies is not the same as applying with FEMA.

 FEMA coordinates many programs for disaster victims.
-They are different from the emergency food, clothing and shelter provided by the American Red Cross, the Salvation Army and other agencies.
+They are different from the emergency food, clothing and shelter provided by the Red Cross, the Salvation Army and other agencies.